MaineCare Planning in Maine: Guidance for Seniors and Families

 -

-Covers medically necessary services and supplies outside of a hospital, including:-
+Part B covers medically necessary services and supplies outside of a hospital, including:

 Doctor visits and outpatient care